midzer/beerbase/content/breweries/steamworks/ipanema-summer-white.md

 srm: 0
 upc: 0
 ---
-\Tall and tan and young and lovely\"
+Tall and tan and young and lovely"

 Originating in Belgium